kp9001/personal-site/content/about.md

 UseHugoToc: true
 ---

-I'm a cybersecurity professional with a passion for secure systems architecture.
-I have professional experience in SIEM and Linux systems administration, and a personal interest in cryptography.
+I'm an IT professional with a passion for secure systems architecture.
+I have professional experience in Splunk and Linux systems administration, and a personal interest in cryptography and network time.

 You can find some of my work and professional background here: